ultralytics/ultralytics/docs/yolov5/tutorials/model_pruning_and_sparsity.md

 ---
 comments: true
-description: Learn how to apply pruning to your YOLOv5 models.
-See the before and after performance with an explanation of sparsity and more.
+description: Improve YOLOv5 model efficiency by pruning with Ultralytics.
+Understand the process, conduct tests and view the impact on accuracy and sparsity.
+Test-maintained API environments.
-keywords: YOLOv5, ultralytics, pruning, deep learning, computer vision, object detection, AI, tutorial
+keywords: YOLOv5, YOLO, Ultralytics, model pruning, PyTorch, machine learning, deep learning, computer vision, object detection
 ---

 📚 This guide explains how to apply **pruning** to YOLOv5 🚀 models.